HGalletti/HGalletti/README.md

 https://github.com/HGalletti/Reservas_hoteleras (Data analytics and visualization with Power Bi).
 (In spanish for the moment).

-https://github.com/HGalletti/SBA-Guaranteed-Loans (A very detailed data science project, developed with Python, Pandas, Sklearn, etc).
+https://github.com/HGalletti/SBA-Guaranteed-Loans (Data science project, with a very detailed EDA.
+Developed with Python, Pandas, Sklearn, etc).

 https://github.com/HGalletti/Travel-insurance (Data analytics and visualization with Power Bi.
 A Power BI project with a dataset from a Udemy course).

 https://github.com/HGalletti/Password-Manager (Programming in Python.
 A simple application to store, view and generate passwords of websites).

+https://github.com/HGalletti/CancerDetection/ (A short Data science project.
+Developed with Python, Pandas, Sklearn, TensorFlow.
+Evaluating some models, including a neural network (In Progress).

 ### You can follow me on: